FAQs - Crowdinvesting

 What's my risk in this?

-Generally, you could lose all the money you have invested into the neon shares.
-Nobody wants this of course, neither we nor our other investors.
-Which is why we work daily, wholeheartedly on making neon second to none.
+Generally speaking, you could lose all the money you have invested into the neon shares.
+Nobody wants this of course, neither we nor our other Investors.
+This is why we work hard every day to make the best out of neon.

 Do I see the value increase of my share?

 For the time being you will not see the change in value of your share, as it is not listed on any exchange, and hence there is no observable price.
-In case of an additional financing round, the underlying valuation for the enterprise, and, accordingly the value of the shares will be communicated.
+Nevertheless, you will be able to see the tax value and the market value as well as its change over time via the Daura platform.
+Once the tokens are traded on 1 July 2023, there will also be an observable market price as an indication of the value of your securities.

 Can I sell my shares?

-For the time being you can’t.
-Your shares are subject to a lockup period of two years until 30 June 2023 (until then you cannot transfer or sell shares).
-Do not invest money, that you do need to live ahead of that date.
+For the time being you can't.
+Your shares are subject to a lock-up period until 30 June 2023 (until then you cannot transfer or sell shares).
+Do not invest money you need to live.

-What happens with my shares in case of a sale of the company («exit» in technical jargon)?
+What happens with my shares in case of a sale of the company (a.k.a. «exit» in technical terms)?

 What exactly is a «Token»?

 A «Token» in this case is a security.
-Like shares used to be printed to a piece of paper when issued, a token is a cryptographic issuance of a security.
-All transactions which are done with this security are publicly recorded in so called ledgers, so technically a public shareholders register.
-Differently than e.g. Bitcoin, this is not a means of payment, it is a security.
+Just like shares used to be printed on a piece of paper when issued, a token is a cryptographic issuance of a security.
+All transactions that are done with this security are publicly recorded in so-called ledgers, which is technically a public shareholder register.
+However, unlike Bitcoin, for example, the token is not a means of payment, but a security (so-called register uncertificated security).

 Why is there a lockup period on my shares?

-neon wants to go the way together with you.
-We don’t want you to buy the share for short term speculation, hoping for quick cash.
-The idea is, to grow together, hence the lockup period of 2 years until 30 June 2023.
+neon wants to continue on this path together with you.
+We don't want you to buy the share for short term speculation, hoping for quick cash.
+The idea is to grow together, hence the lockup period until 30 June 2023.

 What is the current valuation of neon?

-neon currently has a share capital of CHF 303,824.00, divided into 93,336 ordinary shares and 210,488 preference shares at CHF 1.00 each.
-At an issue price per share of CHF 169.00 according to the current financing round, the calculated enterprise value of neon is therefore approximately CHF 51.3 million.
+neon currently has a share capital of CHF321’082, divided into 93’336 ordinary shares and 227’746 preference shares at CHF 1.00 each, as well as 29’585 participation certificates at CHF 1.00.
+At an issue price per share of CHF 200 according to the current financing round, the calculated enterprise value of neon is therefore approximately CHF 70 million.
 This valuation is based on the issue price per share in the current financing round.
 The valuation of start-up companies such as neon is difficult and is therefore associated with great uncertainties and risks.
 Large upward and downward fluctuations in value cannot be ruled out.

-Is the issue amount (purchase price) of the participation certificates identical to that of the shares to be subscribed by the professional major investors?
+ls the issue amount (purchase price) of the participation certificates identical to that of the shares subscribed by the professional investors?

 Yes.
-Parallel to the crowd-investing round (issuance of participation certificates), an investment round will take place for professional large investors who could not be included in the first part of Round B in May 2021 in terms of time, whereby shares worth a maximum of CHF 5 million are to be subscribed.
-The issue price for both the shares and the participation certificates is CHF 169 per share. neon thus treats crowd investors in the same way as professional investors.
+Parallel to the crowdinvesting round (issuance of participation certificates), an investment round for professional investors took place.
+The issue price for the shares as well as for the participation certificates is 200 Swiss francs per share. neon treats crowd investors in the same way as professional investors.

 How are the investment tokens issued?